BioContainers/workshops/README.md

    - DockerFile-based Biocntainers Architecture: Current Structure and Improvements.

  - **Hackathon**: Review of current BioContainers:
    - Solve Duplications, broken and non-functional containers.
    - Create and Build current requested Containers.
+   - Creation of Training Containers.
    - Training session on BioContainers and Containers in BioInformatics

  - Poster Sessions & Use Cases Collections